Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/Python/6_NeoPixel.rst

 ##############################################################################
-Chapter LEDPixel
+Chapter 6 NeoPixel
 ##############################################################################

 This chapter will help you learn to use a more convenient RGB LED lamp, which requires only one GPIO control and can be connected in infinite series in theory.
 Each LED can be controlled independently.

-Project LEDPixel
+Project 6.1 NeoPixel
 ************************************

-Learn the basic usage of LEDPixel and use it to flash red, green, blue and white.
+Learn the basic usage of NeoPixel and use it to flash red, green, blue and white.

 Component List
 ======================================